 Our weather is complicated.
 There are lots of things which when all put together describe the weather on any day.
 Weather Scientists, known as Meteorologists, have weather stations all over the world which are used to measure the weather in each location.
 The main things a weather station measures are given below:

-- Wind direction From which direction is it blowing?
-A Wind Vane show the direction the wind is blowing in.
+- Wind direction - From which direction is it blowing?
+A Wind Vane shows the direction the wind is blowing in.

 - Precipitation - Is it raining or snowing and how much?
 Rain is measured using a Rain Gauge.

 - Pressure - Is there high air pressure or low pressure today?
 This is measured using a Barometer.

 - Temperature - How hot or cold is it today?
 This is measured using two thermometers.
 One to measure the maximum temperature one to measure the minimum temperature.